mother-of-all-self-hosting/mash-playbook/docs/services/netbox.md

   REMOTE_AUTH_ENABLED=True
   REMOTE_AUTH_BACKEND=social_core.backends.keycloak.KeycloakOAuth2

+  # Space-separated names of groups that new users will be assigned to.
+  # These groups must be created manually (from the Admin panel's Groups section) before use.
+  REMOTE_AUTH_DEFAULT_GROUPS=

 netbox_configuration_extra_python: |
   # These need to match your Client app information in Keycloak.
 See below
   SOCIAL_AUTH_KEYCLOAK_KEY = ''